 DPOAs have many advantages.
 They are relatively simple and inexpensive to arrange compared to legal guardianships.
 The agent under the POA/DPOA is a fiduciary, meaning legally required to manage the person with disability's assets in the interest of the principal.
 POAs/DPOAs can be revoked easily when the principal has the mental capacity to do so.
 There are numerous DPOA forms that can be found online.
-For a sample of a DPOA template:
+For sample DPOA forms: